UNDERSTANDING INSURANCE AND APPROVAL

 • Whether your doctor must request a medical exception, using a letter of medical necessity

-TIP: Your PAL will call you with information on the progress of your benefits investigation.
+TIP: Your CNE will call you with information on the progress of your benefits investigation.

 Your PAL can stay in touch with you throughout the process and keep you up to date on the status of your insurance review.